When will I get my school tax bill?

-School taxes are billed annually; you will only receive a bill in July.
-No reminder will be sent out in January.
+School taxes are billed annually; you will only receive by late July.
+No reminder will be sent out in February.
 Your school taxes are divided into two installments.
-The first installment is due by July 31.
-The second installment is due by January 31.
-You do have the option of paying your entire bill all at once in July*.
+The first installment is due by August 31.
+The second installment is due by February 28.
+You do have the option of paying your entire bill all at once in August*.

 What should I do if I find an error or missing exemption on my tax bill?

 If the error relates to the property assessment or exemption amounts, please contact the city/town assessor first.